Using Linux’s memfd_secret syscall from the JVM with JEP-419 JEP-454

 be the memory segment address.

 So why did this happen?
-When invoking native methods, syscalls in particular, one need to be aware of the convention about error handling for these methods.
+When invoking native methods, syscalls in particular, one needs to be aware of the convention about error handling for these methods.

 errno

-Indeed, when developing in C/C++, when something returns -1
+Indeed, when developing in C/C++, when something returns -1, it usually means

 that something went wrong, and that the result is invalid.